Review of A Grain of Wheat

 Even for readers unfamiliar with the subject matter, A Grain of Wheat makes a great introduction to African Literature.

-On its surface, the novel is one of people coming to terms with Kenyan independence, many realizing they have simply traded one taskmaster for another.
+On its surface, the novel is one of people coming to terms with Kenyan national independence, many realizing they have simply traded one taskmaster for another.
 Characters like Karanja slowly become disillusioned with the new government when he discovers his own countrymen are just as willing to cheat him as the Europeans were.
 Likewise, his personal relationships do not improve the way he dreamed they would, as though casting off foreign rule was somehow going to make Mumbi love him.

 The atmosphere of a covert fugitive hunt gives A Grain of Wheat a tense feeling that is reflected in the characters but none more so than the keynote speaker and protagonist, Mugo.
 It is the humble and heroic Mugo, praised for his resistance activities while in a detainment camp, who actually turned in Kihika and has lived with the secret all along.
 His flashbacks and anxiety over remaining silent build in harmony with the atmospheric tension to pull the reader along regardless of his or her level of knowledge of Africa outside of the text.

 Readers will also get drawn in by Ngugi’s style.
 Though the subject matter is dense, he freely opens the character’s minds to the reader.
 Several events from the past are examined in flashback but from the points of view from different characters, giving readers a chance to see how the same situation is interpreted in different ways.

 Similarly, there are a few echoing occurrences.
 For instance, Karanja runs two races, and both of them deal with trying to win Mumbi’s affection.
 Since the races happen at different points in time, the readers get insight into how much or how little has changed for everyone involved.

 Sowers of Wheat and Tares